MichielNoback/java_jupyterbook/03_apis/sorting.md

     Kestrel', ws=0.35, max.age=15
 </pre>
 ```

+:::{admonition} Delegate if you can
-Although this sort logic is just fine, it is often better to use classes that are dedicated to dealing with the datatype and ***delegate*** to their implemented and tested methods:
+Although this logic is just fine, it is often better to use classes that are dedicated to dealing with the datatype and ***delegate*** to their implemented and tested methods:

 ``` java
 @Override